 Bridge Pilings: Also not hard to miss, but the current around bridge pilings can be surprisingly strong so it is best to stay as near as possible to the middle of the space between them.

 Note: Due to the excessive spring rainfall, the River level is unusually high this year.
 High water levels increase the speed and strength of the current.
 Extra caution is advised.

 Traffic on the Missouri River is mostly recreational.
 To manage wakes, keep your bow pointed into the oncoming wave, and be sure your gear is secure and properly balanced.
 Though to a much lesser degree, there is also some tow and barge traffic on the river as well.
 Tows and barges are typically hard to miss in the water, but should you see one approaching, it is best to make a course for the non-channel side, and then begin to assess the size of the wake.
 A heavy barge headed upstream creates the biggest wake, while a lighter barge headed downstream makes almost no wake at all.
 Wing dikes can be good shelter for refuge from a larger wake.

-It’s also important to remember to take proper measures to protect yourself from heat and sun.
+It usually is hot, so It’s also important to remember to take proper measures to protect yourself from heat and sun.
 Be sure to replace fluids often, and monitor your water supply carefully.
 If you feel you are beginning to overheat, beach your boat and take a swim.
+Alert the nearest safety boat of what you are doing.
 Also, be sure to apply sunscreen liberally to avoid burns – which further reduce your body’s ability to regulate temperature.

 Recommended Racing Gear:

 - Food (Protein bars are a good bet)